MeerMusik/LinuxScripts/README.md

 6. Immediate Binding
 7. No Executable Stack
 8. Spectre and Meltdown Mitigation
-    1. As I use AMD, some Mitigations will lead to link Errors.
+    1. As I have a AMD CPU, some Mitigations will lead to link Errors.
 Therefore I have to lower the Level of Security for some Mitigations.
 Blame Intel.
 And AMD.
     2. Feel free to raise the Flags for those Mitigations to a higher Value, if they work on your System

 Hash-Style=GNU is set by all Scripts:
 1. I have added '-Wl,--hash-style=gnu' - this leads to shorter build and link times.
-If your App or Library does not run on Linux Versions using a too old Binutils Version, set the Value to:
+If your App or Library does not run on Linux Versions because your Binutils Version is too old, set the Value to:
     1. -Wl,--hash-style=both - this is the Default Value, which will write the old slow SYSV Sections and the newer GNU Sections into the Header of the File.
 Alternatively set it to write only the old Value: -Wl,--hash-style=sysv
     2. It seems this was introduced in Binutils 2.17.50.0.2 Beta.
 It became usable after some Bugs were fixed.
 Probably any Version from Binutils 2.17.50.0.6 Beta and later should work.
 Take this with a huge Container of Salt!
 Do your own testing to be on the relatively safe side!
     3. I guess anything released beginning from January 2007 should be safe.
 But again: Do your homework to be on the safe side.